 New build exchange of contracts

-Usually, a developer will set a deadline for the exchange of contracts, typically 28 days from the date that you reserve the plot.
+Usually, a developer sets a deadline for the exchange of contracts, typically 28 days from the date that you reserve the plot.
 Before exchange, you will need to have your mortgage offer.
 If you have a related sale, your purchaser and the rest of the chain will also need to be ready to exchange contracts by the date specified.

 New build snaggings